phuongyuma/PE_parser/README.md

     - RawSize
     - VirtualAddress
     - VirtualSize
-- Functions the file import and exports (incomplete)
+- Functions the file import and exports

 Result when run with notepad.exe (64bit)